arangodb/docs/3.11/aql/graphs-traversals.md

 {% endhint %}

-The following examples shows a graph traversal starting at **London**, with a traversal depth between 2 and 3, and every station is only visited once.
+The following examples shows a graph traversal starting at **London**, with a traversal depth between 2 and 3, and every station is only visited once:
-The station names as well as the travel times are returned:

     {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}
     @startDocuBlockInline GRAPHTRAV_graphPruneExample7